NixOS/nix/doc/manual/src/language/import-from-derivation.md

 ## Illustration

-The following diagram shows how evaluation is interrupted by a build, if the value of a Nix expression depends on realising a store object.
+As a first approximation, the following data flow graph shows how evaluation and building are interleaved, if the value of a Nix expression depends on realising a store object.
+Boxes are data structures, arrow labels are transformations.

 ```
 +----------------------+             +------------------------+